Privacy Policy

 9. Changes to This Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
+We will notify users of significant changes via email or a public notice on our website.
 The latest version will always be available on our website.

 10. Contact Us

-For any questions or concerns about this Privacy Policy or our handling of personal information, please contact our Privacy Officer via LinkedIn message: David Phipson.
+For any questions or concerns about this Privacy Policy or our handling of personal information, you can contact our Privacy Officer at: